dpjudas/UT99VulkanDrv/README.md

 	ActorXBlending=False
 	OneXBlending=False

-## Description of VulkanDrv specific new settings
+## Description of VulkanDrv specific settings

 - VkDebug enables the vulkan debug layer and will cause the render device to output extra information into the UnrealTournament.log file.
 'VkMemStats' can also be typed into the console.
 - VkHdr enables HDR mode for monitors supporting HDR.
 This causes overbright pixels to become brighter rather than saturating to white.